Vortex to Rotons Transition in Dipolar Bose-Einstein Condensates

-Over the years, numerous experimental advancements have facilitated the generation of various systems exhibiting superfluid behavior, ranging from single and multicomponent Bose-Einstein condensates (BECs) to spinor and Fermi gases.
-One of the most notable achievements was the development of BECs characterized by long-range dipole-dipole interactions, known as dipolar BECs (dBECs) \cite{Chomaz_2023, Bigagli2024}.
-When one or more spatial dimensions are strongly confined, these condensates have elementary excitations which display a dispersion relation that, akin to superfluid liquid helium \cite{, PhysRevB.103.104516}, features a roton minimum \cite{PhysRevLett.90.250403, PhysRevLett.90.110402, PhysRevLett.106.065301}.
-Such elementary excitations have been recently experimentally measured in dBECs \cite{, Chomaz2018, PhysRevLett.122.183401} and enabled the generation of a new supersolid state of matter \cite{PhysRevLett.122.130405,PhysRevX.9.011051,PhysRevX.9.021012}.
-Unlike liquid helium, cold gases allow for the direct visualization of small-scale vortex structures, as demonstrated recently \cite{PhysRevLett.119.150403, PhysRevLett.115.170402, Klaus2022}.
+Over the years, numerous experimental advancements have facilitated the generation of various systems exhibiting superfluid behaviour, ranging from single and multicomponent Bose-Einstein condensates (BECs) to spinor and Fermi gases.
+One of the most notable achievements was the development of BECs characterised by long-range dipole-dipole interactions, known as dipolar BECs (dBECs) \cite{Chomaz_2023, Bigagli2024}.
+When one or more spatial dimensions are strongly confined, these condensates have elementary excitations which display a dispersion relation that, akin to superfluid liquid helium \cite{, PhysRevB.103.104516}, features a roton minimum \cite{PhysRevA.73.031602,PhysRevLett.90.250403, PhysRevLett.90.110402, PhysRevLett.106.065301}.
+Such elementary excitations have recently been experimentally measured in dBECs \cite{, Chomaz2018, PhysRevLett.122.183401} and enabled the generation of a new supersolid state of matter \cite{PhysRevLett.122.130405,PhysRevX.9.011051,PhysRevX.9.021012}.
+Unlike liquid helium, cold gases allow for the direct visualisation of small-scale vortex structures, as demonstrated recently \cite{PhysRevLett.119.150403, PhysRevLett.115.170402, Klaus2022}.
 Moreover, they can be accurately described by mean-field models based on the Gross-Pitaevskii equation.
 These properties make such systems particularly compelling for exploring the interplay between vortical structures and rotons.

-In this Letter, we investigate the existence of two-dimensional solitary waves characterized by topological defects and their transition to vortex-free Jones-Roberts (JR) solitons in dBECs.
-The explicit connection between solitary waves and roton excitations is demonstrated for the first time, providing support for Feynman’s hypothesis regarding the nature of rotons as fading vortex excitations.
+In this Letter, we investigate the existence of the two-dimensional Jones-Roberts solitary wave family in a dBEC, from solutions characterised by topological defects, to vortex-free density depletions, also known as Jones-Roberts (JR) solitons~\cite{PhysRevLett.119.150403}.
+The explicit connection between solitary waves and roton excitations is also demonstrated for the first time, providing support for Feynman’s hypothesis regarding the creation of rotons as fading vortex excitations.

 {\it Theoretical model.} In the limit where the condensate is strongly confined along the $ z $-direction with a characteristic confining length scale $ l_z $, an excellent (quasi-)two-dimensional model with no confinement in the $ x $-$ y $ plane is given by the following Gross-Pitaevskii equation